petabridge/akkadotnet-code-samples/README.md

 ### Questions about Samples?

-Please [create a Github issue](https://github.com/petabridge/akkadotnet-code-samples/issues) for any questions you might have?
+Please [create a Github issue](https://github.com/petabridge/akkadotnet-code-samples/issues) for any questions you might have.

 ### Code License